 Visit Ollantaytambo and the Sacred Valley!

 Adam and I agree we could have spent much longer exploring Cusco, Machu Picchu, and the Sacred Valley.
 Despite the altitude, Peru treated us really well.
 But our visit was over; when the sun rose the next morning, it found us at the Cusco airport boarding a flight to La Paz, Bolivia!

-Ready to visit Peru?
+Ready to visit South America?
 Here are a few more posts to help you plan your trip!